 Alaska Zoo

 Find out about Alaska animals, and exotic species from similar climates around the world.
 Elusive amur tigers, moose, polar bears, grizzlies, and wolverines are among the top draws at the Alaska Zoo.
 In summer, there’s a free shuttle from downtown to the zoo as well.
-Adult (non-resident) $20, seniors $15, and kids $10.
+Adult (non-resident) $25, Alaska resident $18, seniors or military $16, kids $12, and children under the age of 2 are free.

 Alaska Wildlife Conservation Center

 Wood bison, bears, moose, musk oxen, and many other animals call the Portage-area Alaska Wildlife Conservation Center home.
 Get closer to learning about iconic Alaska species in a vast, natural setting.
-Adults $25, kids $20, and children under the age of 3 are free.
+General admission $27, youth $22, Alaska residents and military $24, Alaska youth $20, and children under the age of 3 are free.

 Gold Panning